NOWA: Null-space Optical Watermark for Invisible Capture Fingerprinting and Tamper Localization: Introduction

 Every camera inherently leaves a unique optical signature in its images arising from the physics of its lenses, apertures, and sensors.
 We leverage this intrinsic property for authentication by introducing a custom phase mask (PM) in the optical path of the camera to transform the natural optical signature into a deterministic and verifiable physical-layer watermark embedded during image formation and before the digital life cycle.
 Unlike post-capture digital watermarks, this optical encoding cannot be removed or accurately reproduced without knowledge of the exact hardware configuration.
 Additionally, this subtle and spatially distributed modulation by the PM enables the use of compact, standard imaging devices under everyday incoherent illumination, eliminating the need for complex holographic systems or specialized lighting.
 However, operating solely in raw optical encoded data presents two key challenges: 1)~the encoded images exhibit inherent blur, making them unsuitable for direct visualization or conventional image processing, and 2) access to raw sensor data could allow adversaries to spoof or reverse-engineer the optical signature.
 These limitations motivate the integration of a learned digital component that restores image quality while preserving the underlying physical signature.

 Here, we introduce a \textbf{hybrid optical–digital} framework that unifies the PM encoding with learned digital processing for end-to-end image protection.
 This integration allows our system to proactively embed optical authentication cues at the moment of capture while preserving the visual characteristics expected from end-consumer imaging devices.
 More precisely, our approach builds on the observation that the null space of the imaging operator defined by the PM contains information that is optically unmeasurable but mathematically defined.
 We exploit this property to embed a \textit{Null-space Optical Watermark (NOWA)} that is invisible during capture and recoverable only through the camera’s forward model.
-To restore high quality protected images, we use a Null-Space Network (NSN)~\cite{schwab2019deep}.
+To restore high-quality protected images, we use a Null-Space Network (NSN)~\cite{schwab2019deep}.
 The NSN learns the inverse optical mapping with measurement consistency, ensuring reconstructions preserve the NOWA.
 This design creates a built-in \textit{security asymmetry}: without the optical parameters and trained NSN parameters, the NOWA signature cannot be forged.

 Furthermore, our hybrid design enables flexible and high-accuracy verification via a two-stage mechanism: isolating the unique optical signature through a null space projection of the designed camera and classifying tampering with a dedicated neural network.
-We evaluate our approach using different attack scenarios in simulations demonstrating competitive performance in terms of image quality preservation (PSNR, SSIM), and tamper localization accuracy compared to state-of-the-art digital watermarking and learning-based authentication methods.
-We translate our digital designed phase mask to hardware and demonstrate in real experiments high quality protected images.
+We evaluate our approach using different attack scenarios in simulations, demonstrating competitive tamper localization accuracy compared to state-of-the-art digital watermarking and learning-based authentication methods.
+We translate our digitally designed phase mask to hardware and demonstrate in real experiments high-quality protected images.